SteeltoeOSS/Samples/Connectors/src/SqlServerEFCore/README.md

 ## Running locally

-1. Optional: Updated your connection string in appsettings.development.json under SqlServer:Credentials:ConnectionString if not using LocalDB
+1. Optional: Updated your connection string in appsettings.development.json under Steeltoe:Client:SqlServer:Default:ConnectionString if not using LocalDB

 ## Running on CloudFoundry

 1. Installed CloudFoundry (optionally with Windows support)
 1. Installed [VMware Tanzu Cloud Service Broker](https://docs.vmware.com/en/Cloud-Service-Broker-for-VMware-Tanzu/index.html)

-## Create SQL Server Service Instance on CloudFoundry
+### Create SQL Server Service Instance on CloudFoundry

 You must first create an instance of the SQL Server service in an org/space.